openstack/releases/doc/source/newton/schedule.rst

 Final RCs and intermediary releases
 -----------------------------------

-The week of XXX is the last week to issue release candidates or intermediary releases before release week.
+The week of September 26 is the last week to issue release candidates or intermediary releases before release week.
 On release week only final-release-critical releases will be accepted (at the discretion of the release team).